chuchunf/leetcode-scala-3/src/main/scala/bst/bst.md

 - The right subtree of a node contains only nodes with keys greater than the node’s key.
 - The left and right subtree each must also be a binary search tree.

+TreeMap and TreeSet data structures are internally implemented using self-balancing BSTs.

 ### 98. Validate Binary Search Tree
 ```scala
   def isValidBST(root: TreeNode[Int]): Boolean = (root.left, root.right) match